-Food: Place food in the center of the grate above the baffle, directly above the water pan(s).
-Remember that smoke and heat escape every time you peek into the grill, so add 15 minutes to your cooking time for each peek (more if you are smoking in cold weather).
+Food: Place food in the center of the cooking grate above the Baffle, directly above the water pan(s) (if applicable).
+Remember that smoke and heat escape every time you peek into the grill, so add 15 minutes to cooking time for each peek (more if you are smoking in cold weather).
 Boneless meats, such as beef brisket and pork shoulder, will shrink considerably during smoke-cooking, unless they have a heavy layering of fat.
 Simply cut off the fat before serving.
 Add more cooking time for wind, cold, high altitudes, and full moons (kidding).

 Preparing to Smoke: To prepare to smoke, heap charcoal in the front of the Sapling, ignite the coals, and when coals have a light coating of grey ash, spread them out a bit in a circular pattern.
-IMPORTANT: Do not place coals directly on the bottom of the Sapling - put a layer of sand or ash first!
+IMPORTANT: Do not place coals directly on the bottom of the Sapling - put a layer of sand or ash first and, even better, use an old grill grate or the Sapling Fire Grate for better air flow.

 Place soaked wood on the coals through the door on the front of the Sapling.
 Close the front door vent and close the damper.
 Place food on the cooking grate.
 Arrange food in a single layer leaving space for smoke to circulate around each piece.
 Every half hour or so, add 6 to 12 briquettes and 4 to 8 wood chunks and replenish water and seasonings.
+Hopefully, in the end, your dinner looks something like this!

-If you are heating and smoking with wood (this is generally considered advanced smoking), use hardwoods (oak, maple, cherry) as your heat source as it will burn slower and at a lower temperature than soft wood (e.g., pine, birch, etc.).
-You'll want to get your hardwoods down to a bed of coals before putting on your soaked wood.
-Add heating wood and soaked wood as needed and replenish water and seasonings.
+If you are smoking with wood instead of charcoal (this is generally considered advanced smoking), use hardwoods (oak, maple, cherry) as your heat source as it will burn slower and at a lower temperature than soft wood (e.g., pine, birch, etc.).
+You'll want to get your hardwood down to a bed of coals before putting on your soaked wood.
+Add dry wood and soaked wood as needed and replenish with water and seasonings.